solidjs/solid-docs-legacy/langs/en/api.md

 <div onClick={(e) => console.log(e.currentTarget)} />
 ```

 Solid also supports passing an array to the event handler to bind a value to the first argument of the event handler.
-This doesn't use `bind` or create an additional closure, so it is highly optimized way delegating events.
+This doesn't use `bind` or create an additional closure, so it is a highly optimized way of delegating events.

 ```jsx
 function handler(itemId, e) {